Tag Archive for ‘culture’

 To America from a Teacher

-Please see the follow-up to this letter at http://lisamyers.org/2012/12/31/a-follow-up-to-dear-america-from-a-teacher/.
+Please see the follow-up to this letter at https://lisamyers.org/2012/12/31/a-follow-up-to-dear-america-from-a-teacher/.
 Dear America, It feels strange to hear your voice praising teachers for their selflessness, dedication, and love for their students.
 We’re listening to what you’re saying, but we must admit that we are listening with tilted head and quizzical eye.
 Why?
 Because we’ve become accustomed to… Read More ›

 Have We Kicked God Out of Our Schools?